udivankin/pico-ajax/README.md

 # Pico-Ajax
-Very tiny (less than 1kb compressed) yet functional AJAX library with zero dependencies.
+Very tiny (less than 1kb compressed) yet fully functional AJAX library with zero dependencies.
 It implements XMLHttpRequest returning Promise.

-# Motivation
+## Motivation
-What makes Pico-Ajax different is that it's unaware how data is passed.
-That requires a few more bytes of code to make a request but gives much more control and (more important) better understanding of HTTP requests in exchange.
+What makes Pico-Ajax different is that it's unaware on how data is passed.
+That requires a few more bytes of code to make a request, but gives much more control and (more important) better understanding of HTTP requests in exchange.

 ## Install
 Via npm: